bvrple/cat-api-assessment/README.md

 ![FF](funky_felines.gif)

-The kasino page is a random generator that displays a breed name along with an image and short description of that breed.
+The kasino page is a random generator that displays a breed name along with an image, traits and short description of that breed.
 These details are sourced from the breed_list array that was generated during the initial GET request.

 ![KK](kat_kasino.gif)